Hijri Calendar: Marking Time in Islamic Art and Architecture

 Counter-argument: Hijri Calendar is designed with user experience in mind, offering simple navigation, clear instructions, and helpful resources to facilitate your learning journey.
 Even a basic understanding of the Hijri calendar can make a significant difference in your ability to observe Islamic practices accurately.

-The Hijri Calendar, an Islamic lunar timekeeping system, diverges from the Gregorian solar calendar with shorter years (354-355 days) and...
+The Hijri Calendar, an ancient lunar system, diverges from the Gregorian solar calendar by following moon phases, resulting in approximately...